dbquayle/Test-240717/doc/ARCH.md

 Occam's Razor applies here in force, i.e., for the purpose of this exercise we should limit

+#### Journal schema

+All calls to the external bank adapters are journalled in the xlog table.
+We don't really care what the account type is, the direction is what matters.
+This is a sort of double-entry accounting, and the net money flow with this should be 0 at the end of each business day -- assuming that transactions don't cross the midnight boundary.
+We can write validatations to check this.
+The xlog table has a success flag so we can note the transactions that fail and require rollback.

 ### Orchestration Daemon

 This requires a connection to the dadtabase.
 I have tended to write